 Dog Sled Rides

 Looking for the truly unique experience during your getaway?
-Taking a Dog Sled Ride is EXACTLY that.
-If you love dogs, well then you'll be in heaven on a guided, back country dog sled ride through a private trail system of winter beauty.
+Taking a dog sled ride is EXACTLY that.
+If you love dogs you'll be in heaven on a guided, back country dog sled ride through a private trail system of winter beauty.

 Dog Sled Rides of Winter Park has 80 Siberian and Alaskan huskies.
 During the winter, the dogs pull sleds in the forests near Winter Park.
 They love their job and can't wait until we have enough snow to take out guests.

 During the ride, all passengers remain in the sled as an experienced musher expertly guides them down a trail.
 Along the way, the guide will point out any wildlife tracks (or actual wildlife such as moose and coyotes), take pictures for the guests, and answer questions about dog sledding or local history, attractions and activities.

 On the ride, they can accommodate one, two or three guests in each sled.
-They have a weight limit of 350 pounds for the total weight of all guests in the same sled.
+The total weight limit is 350 pounds per sled.
 There is also a maximum height restriction of 48 inches on the third person.
 For example, a mother, father and child can all ride in the same sled only if their combined weight is 350 pounds or less and the child is less than 48 inches tall.

 The trip covers four to five miles in about 45 minutes.
 The trails are situated on private property therefore guests cannot walk or ski on the trails.
 You will get to see some amazing views along the way including 13 thousand foot peaks, the Continental Divide, Winter Park Ski Resort, and of course lots of snow.